What Do I Do If I Am Served with Divorce Paperwork?

 Once you are served with the lawsuit (the divorce papers) you have very little time to respond.

-It is very important to respond by filing an answer this prevents your spouse from being able to obtain a default judgment.
+It is essential to respond by filing an answer.
+This prevents your spouse from being able to obtain a default judgment.

 A default Judgment would be judgment in favor of your spouse based on your failure to take action.
-It basically amounts to a one-sided argument made in front of a judge.
-Which means the judge will only hear your spouse’s side of the divorce case and rules based on the evidence your spouse provides to the Judge.
+It amounts to a one-sided argument made in front of a judge.
+This means the Judge will only hear your spouse's side of the divorce case and rules based on the evidence your spouse provides to the Judge.

 How Soon Can a Court Grant a Divorce?

-There is a mandatory 60-day waiting period in Texas from the time the divorce is filed until you are eligible to appear in court to finalize your divorce.
+There is a mandatory 60-day waiting period in Texas from when the divorce is filed until you are eligible to appear in court to finalize your divorce.

-Under Texas Family Code Section 6.702 a “court may not grant a divorce before the 60th day after the divorce was filed.”
-By readings this part of the family code you learn two things which are:
+Under Texas Family Code Section 6.702, a "court may not grant a divorce before the 60th day after the divorce was filed."
+In my readings of this part of the family code, you learn two things which are: